braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/locations_and_geofences.md

 {% endtab %}
 {% endtabs %}

-## Step 3: Check for Braze Background Push
+## Step 3: Check for Braze background push

 Braze syncs geofences to devices using background push notifications.
 Follow the instructions [here][7] to ensure that your application does not take any unwanted actions upon receiving Braze's geofence sync notifications.